-Monday was a very handsome kid with a brain to match; I do not know any girl in town who didn’t had a crush on him at some point in their academic year.
+Monday was a very handsome kid with a brain to match; I do not know any girl in town who didn’t have a crush on him at some point in their academic year.

-He was in a pilot class and always on top 5, a campus personality, a dancer, a singer and captain of CAT.
+He was in a pilot class and always on top 5, a campus personality, a dancer, a singer, and captain of CAT.
 Nobody would ever suspect the kind of troubles he was going through.
-No one would ever guessed that his father drunk too much alcohol, his mother was working out of town God knows where, that Monday had to stretch 100 pesos the whole week sometimes two weeks, depends on how fast his mother could send his allowance to cover his school and life expenses.
+No one would ever guess that his father drunk too much alcohol, his mother was working out of town God knows where, that Monday had to stretch 100 pesos the whole week sometimes two weeks, depends on how fast his mother could send his allowance to cover his school and living expenses.

 That he owed my godmother more than three months rent, that he ate his portion of rice in his room because he was embarrassed and didn’t want the other boarders to see that he ate it with nothing or whatever one peso could buy.
 That he was washing buses till late at night to earn pocket money, or he forced to play cards till 4:00 a.m to pay for his school projects.